-Star formation is believed to be a hierarchical process both in space and time.
-At the density peaks of the hierarchy star clusters may form, stellar systems that remain gravitationally bound for hundreds of Myr (see, e.g., Elmegreen 2008; Portegies Zwart et al. 2010; Elmegreen 2011; Kruijssen 2012).
-Due to their long lifetimes, these systems can be used as probes of the star formation process in galaxies.
-Until now, the effort of studying star formation has focused either on the star/cluster scale only or on the galaxy scale only, without a real connection.
-The Legacy Extragalactic UV Survey (LEGUS) aims to fill the gap between these two scales, via the observations of 50 nearby galaxies in broadband imaging from the near-UV to the I band (Calzetti et al. 2015a).
-Particularly important for cluster studies is the inclusion of two blue broadband filters of the Wide-Field Camera 3 (WFC3), namely F275W and F336W, which provide the information necessary for an accurate age analysis of the young clusters.
+Survey (LEGUS) aims to fill the gap between these two scales, via the observations of 50 nearby galaxies in broad-band imaging from the near-UV (NUV) to the I band (Calzetti et al. 2015a).
+Particularly important for cluster studies is the inclusion of two blue broad-band filters of the Wide-Field Camera 3 (WFC3), namely F275W and F336W, which provide the information necessary for an accurate age analysis of the young clusters.
 A clear example of the power given by the availability of a set of filters ranging from the UV to the I band is the analysis of the super star clusters in the galaxy NGC 5253 by Calzetti et al. (2015b).
-Observational studies of star formation in LEGUS are also supported by simulations, which are nowadays able to study entire galaxies but achieving the resolution of individual clusters (e.g., Dobbs et al. 2017).
+Observational studies of star formation in LEGUS are also supported by simulations, which are nowadays able to study entire galaxies but achieving the resolution of individual clusters (e.g. Dobbs et al. 2017).

-Evidences of star formation hierarchy in LEGUS galaxies are found by analyzing the UV-light structures of both spiral and dwarf galaxies (Elmegreen et al. 2014).
+Pieces of evidence of star formation hierarchy in LEGUS galaxies are found by analysing the UV-light structures of both spiral and dwarf galaxies (Elmegreen et al. 2014).
 Other studies of the clustering of stars and clusters within LEGUS suggest that both tracers find the same underlying hierarchical structure (Gouliermis et al. 2015, 2017 and Grasha et al. 2017b).
-The evolution in time of the hierarchical distribution of clusters is also tested by Grasha et al. (2015) and Grasha et al. (2017a), who analyze how the clustering strength of clusters changes with time, using a two-point correlation function and considering clusters of different ages for 6 LEGUS galaxies.
-The strength of the clustering is found to decrease with increasing age of the clusters, and disappears after $\sim 40-60$ Myr in all the studied cases.
+The evolution in time of the hierarchical distribution of clusters is also tested by Grasha et al. (2015, 2017a), who analyse how the clustering strength of clusters changes with time, using a two-point correlation function and considering clusters of different ages for six LEGUS galaxies.
+The strength of the clustering is found to decrease with increasing age of the clusters, and disappears after ~40-60 Myr in all the studied cases.

-One of the main goals of the LEGUS project is to link the properties of the star and cluster populations to the properties of the host galaxies, in order to understand how the galactic environment (e.g., the density of the ISM) affects the star formation process on various scales.
+One of the main goals of the LEGUS project is to link the properties of the star and cluster populations to the properties of the host galaxies, in order to understand how the galactic environment (e.g. the density of the interstellar medium) affects the star formation process on various scales.
 It was recently observed that the properties of clusters vary as a function of the distance from the centre of the galaxy M83.
-In the inner regions of M83, where the molecular gas has high density, the mass function is truncated at higher masses and the disruption has smaller timescales compared to the external regions (Silva-Villa et al. 2014; Adamo et al. 2015).
+In the inner regions of M83, where the molecular gas has high density, the mass function is truncated at higher masses and the disruption has smaller time-scales compared to the external regions (Silva-Villa et al. 2014; Adamo et al. 2015).
 It was also observed that in environments with high gas density in M83, a higher fraction of the star formation happens inside clusters (measured through the cluster formation efficiency).
 Analyses of giant molecular cloud (GMC) properties in M83 showed similar radial variations, suggesting a close link between the gas clouds and the clusters forming from them, and these analyses also confirm that the galactic environment is capable of regulating the star formation process (Freeman et al. 2017).

 Understanding how the environment can affect the cluster properties is however not straightforward: Ryon et al. (2015), for example, found that the sizes and shapes of clusters in M83 do not show radial dependence (differently from cluster truncation masses in the same galaxy), suggesting that some cluster properties may be more universal.
-In addition, a recent study of 5 dwarf galaxies of the LEGUS sample does not find any variation of the fraction of star formation happening in clusters (Hunter et al., in preparation), in contrast to the finding in M83.
+In addition, a recent study of five dwarf galaxies of the LEGUS sample does not find any variation of the fraction of star formation happening in clusters (Hunter et al., in preparation), in contrast to the finding in M83.
 These findings highlight the necessity of expanding the number of galaxies (and of different environments) where cluster properties are studied.